-Mihály Fazekas is an assistant professor at the Central European University, School of Public Policy, with a focus on using Big Data methods to understand the quality of government globally.
-He is also the scientific director of an innovative think-tank, the Government Transparency Institute, while serving as a non-resident research fellow at the University of Cambridge.
-He has a PhD from the University of Cambridge where he pioneered Big Data methods to measure and understand high-level corruption in Central- and Eastern Europe.
+Mihály Fazekas is an assistant professor at the Central European University, Department of Public Policy, with a focus on using data science methods to understand the quality of government globally.
+He is also the scientific director of an innovative think-tank, the Government Transparency Institute.
+He has a PhD from the University of Cambridge where he pioneered data science methods to measure and understand high-level corruption in Central- and Eastern Europe.

 His research and policy interests revolve around corruption, favouritism, private sector collusion, and government spending efficiency.
 Methodologically, he has experience in both quantitative and qualitative methods in diverse fields such as public policy, economics, and political science.
-He worked at the University of Cambridge as the scientific coordinator of the Horizon 2020 funded project DIGIWHIST which used a Big Data approach to measuring corruption risks, administrative capacity, and transparency in public procurement in 33 European countries.
+He worked at the University of Cambridge as the scientific coordinator of the Horizon 2020 funded project DIGIWHIST which used data science approaches to measuring corruption risks, administrative capacity, and transparency in public procurement in 33 European countries.
 He also serves as a co-Principal Investigator on the Global Integrity/DFID funded research project looking at anti-corruption in development aid-funded procurement.

 Courses taught by Mihaly Fazekas

 |The Hyper-Resistant Corruption: How To Fight It in New Central-East European Democracies? |

 June 21, 2021 - 12:00pm

 |Institutional quality, campaign contributions, and corruption risks in US federal government contracting |